Positivity Preserving Density Matrix Minimization at Finite Temperatures via Square Root: WOM for the grand canonical ensemble

-In this work, we first want to apply this symmeterization idea to fermionic systems that are described by the Fermi-Dirac distribution in a non-orthonormal basis and whose statistical behavior is described by the grand canonical ensemble.
-In this ensemble, systems are allowed to exchange both energy and particles with their environment.
+In this section, we apply WOM to fermionic systems that are described by the Fermi-Dirac distribution in a non-orthonormal basis and whose statistical behavior is described by the grand canonical ensemble in which systems are allowed to exchange both energy and electrons with their environment.
 For us, this means that we need to fix the value of the chemical potential $\mu$ before applying our method, which will allow the number of electrons $N_e$ to change.

 Because we wish to consider a non-orthonormal basis, we need to introduce the overlap matrix $S$.
 The overlap matrix is a square, positive-definite matrix that characterizes the overlap between the basis vectors used to describe a system.
-It is common to use the atomic orbital basis set so that $S$ describes the overlap of atomic orbitals in the system.
 For basis vectors $\ket{i}, \ket{j}$ the elements of the overlap matrix are given by the following expression

 We use $P$ and $H$ to denote the matrix representations of $\hat\rho$ and $\hat{H}$ respectively in the non-orthonormal basis.
 The elements of these matrices $P$ and $H$ are